One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Introduction

-Overall, OvO is a novel attention scheme for multimodal integration that is domain-agnostic and scales linearly to the number of modalities.
-Importantly, it enables the practical application of deep learning models in healthcare, where computational efficiency and accuracy are vital for deployment.
+Overall, OvO is a novel attention scheme for multimodal integration that scales linearly to the number of modalities, enabling the practical application of deep learning models in healthcare, where computational efficiency and accuracy are vital for deployment.